lpolloni/aws-hashcat/README.md

 ### Uploading Instance

-1. Select the AMI Ubuntu Server 16.04 LTS (HVM), SDD Volume type
+1. Select the AMI Debian 10
-1. Choose the type, in this example I'll use **p3.8xlarge**
+1. Choose the type, in this example I'll use **p3.2xlarge**
 1. Configure the details, storage, security group, key pair, etc.
 1. After creating the instance make the connection via SSH